| Published June 4, 2025

 Sealing the Deal

-CFO kommentar
+CFO comment

-– Following the partnership with Arcadia we are leveraging the upfront proceeds to advance all three internal development programs to start of Phase 2 clinical trials.
+– Following the partnership with Arcadia we are leveraging the upfront proceeds to advance all three internal development programs to the start of Phase 2 clinical trials.
 The three programs are in preclinical development and scheduled to start Phase 1 clinical trials next year.
 We expect to finalize the CTA/IND-enabling package for the start of the Phase 1 clinical trials by the end of 2025 for SAN2355 and for SAN2219 in the first half of 2026.
 For SAN2465 we expect to start phase 1 clinical trails in the second half of 2026.

 What specific clinical milestones are you targeting for SAN711 in its phase II-ready stage for essential tremor?

-– Acadia has positioned ACP-711 (SAN711) for essential tremor, which typical affects the elderly population.
-The preparation for Phase 2 comprises several activities including formulation work suitable for this patient population, clinical studies in elderly volunteers and human pharmacokinetic studies to secure that the new formulation is optimal for this patient population.
+- Acadia has positioned ACP-711 (SAN711) for essential tremor, which typically affects the elderly population.
+The preparation for Phase 2 comprises several activities including formulation work suitable for this patient population, clinical studies in elderly volunteers and human pharmacokinetic studies to ensure that the new formulation is optimal for this patient population.
 These are critical steps in optimizing the dosing strategy for essential tremor.
 Once this extension is complete, the aim is to initiate a Phase 2 clinical trial focused on demonstrating efficacy and safety in patients with essential tremor.

 How does the Acadia partnership enhance Saniona's ability to develop SAN2219 for acute repetitive seizures?